 Sacraments

-• For this sacrament, you must be registered in the parish, if you are not, we invite you to be part of our family in the following link.
+For this sacrament, you must be registered in the parish, if you are not, we invite you to be part of our family by filling out a registration form in the following link.

 Requirements:

-• Godparents: Godparents must be married in the Church, or single and not living in a common-law marriage.
+Godparents: Godparents must be older than 16 years of age, have all their sacraments (baptism, communion, and confirmation), married in the Church, or single and not living in a common-law marriage.

-• If the godparents are not in our diocese, they must attend a pre-baptismal talk at their parish, request their certificate of attendance and fill out the godparent form.
+If the godparents are not in our diocese, they must attend a pre-baptismal class at their parish, request their certificate of attendance and fill out the godparent form.

-• Attend a pre-baptismal catechesis every first Tuesday of the month in Spanish or every second Tuesday of the month in English in the Father Frank room, parents and godparents must attend.
+Attend a pre-baptismal class, held every first Tuesday of the month in Spanish or every second Tuesday of the month in English in room 5 of the school building.
+Parents and godparents must attend.
+(Registration is required prior to the class.)

 Those who approach the sacrament of penance obtain from God's mercy the forgiveness of sins committed against him and, at the same time, are reconciled with the Church, which they have offended by their sins.
 She moves them to conversion by her love, her example and her prayers.